Ch4rm-Quark/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/other/thermogen.md

 # The Power of Earth

-A new generator that generate Forge Energy based on a heat source blocks and a fluid coolant
+A new generator that generates Forge Energy based on heat source blocks and a fluid coolant

 <BlockImage id="justdynathings:thermo_generator" scale="4.0" p:facing="down" p:active="true"/>